by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/28/2012

 Changing health insurance coverage can often be one of the more perplexing aspects of changing jobs.
 While federal law in this area is relatively straightforward, the topic is complicated by various interpretations under each of the state' s insurance laws and the operating practices of specific insurance companies.
 These instructions simplify the task.
 This article assumes that the previous health insurance was employer-sponsored group health insurance and that eventually a new employer-sponsored or government-type health insurance will be available.
 The comments in this article do not apply if the prior coverage was individual type insurance or if the new coverage is a welfare type plan.

 Step 1: Determine the last day of coverage under the group insurance plan.
 Usually this is the last day of the month of termination.
-For example, if your last day of work was June 1, group insurance coverage extends through June 30.
+For example, if your last day of work was June 1, group health insurance coverage usually extends through June 30.
 If you leave your job December 31, then coverage ends the same day, December 31.

 Also be aware that since employers typically pay for their group health insurance in the middle of each month, some companies may be tempted to save money by dropping coverage for an employee who terminated in the first week of the month.
 While this is not a legal practice, it is still a common complaint of employees.